jeffpatton1971/armtemplates/welcome.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 11/26 : Updated scaleft nsg with new parameter names
+- 11/26 : Updated rackspace default nsg with new parameter names
+- 11/26 : Updated bastion nsg with new parameter names
+- 11/26 : Updated app gw nsg with new parameter names
+- 11/26 : Updated alert logic nsg with new parameter names
+- 11/26 : Updated ad nsg with new parameter names
+- 11/26 : Updated octopus nsg with new parameter names
 - 11/26 : Added sqlserver-nsg.json, to add sql rules to an existing subnet
 - 11/26 : Added SQLServer DeploymentType
 - 11/26 : Updated NSG template parameters from subnetPrefix > DestinationPrefix